Patient professional reference

 - Multidisciplinary management is essential.
 Ideally, all patients should have access to:

-- Nurses with a special interest in PD who can monitor the clinical condition and adjust medication, as well as providing ongoing support for both patient and family and a reliable source of information about all aspects of care.
+- Nurses with a special interest in Parkinson's disease who can monitor the clinical condition and adjust medication, as well as providing ongoing support for both patient and family and a reliable source of information about all aspects of care.

 - Physiotherapy - to help improve gait, balance and flexibility, improve aerobic activity and movement initiation, increase independence and provide advice re fall prevention and other safety information.